My Bikepacking Gear List

 SPD Shoes Crankbros Mallet BOA

-White Arm Sleeves (the ones I use are no longer made, but you can buy them at most running shops)
+White Arm Sleeves (the ones I use are no longer made, but you can buy something similar at most running shops)

 Camera Gear and other electronics (I shoot in 4k resolution on all cameras, 24 frames per second)